curtclifton/timerity/2014-01-08 - xcoders/slides.md

 - Shared SQLite database
 - Seed file & callbacks

+^ If we can't use network operations, what are our choices?

 ^ [Review the issues and choices, but don’t dive into code yet.]

 ---